navneeth31/wannacryAttack/README.md

-# WannaCry Ransomware — Forensic / Offensive Report (VirtualBox Lab)
+# WannaCry Ransomware — Offensive Report (VirtualBox Lab)

-> *Important:* This repository documents a controlled lab exercise run in an isolated VirtualBox environment *for educational, offensive, and forensic analysis only*.
+> *Important:* This repository documents a controlled lab exercise run in an **Isolated VirtualBox Environment** *for educational, offensive, and forensic analysis only*.
 It does *not* include, *nor* will it provide, exploit code, working malware samples, operational playbooks, or step-by-step instructions that would enable replication or distribution of malicious tools.
 Do not attempt to run, reproduce, or distribute malware outside of authorized, legally compliant lab environments.

 <img width="100%" height="200" alt="Image" src="https://github.com/user-attachments/assets/945d43ef-2d17-4d59-8718-4fd7bd7dd187" />